sherylg343/janeric/README.md

 The side-menu for larger screens in not as conventional, however, it was specifically requested by the client.

+Product Management: Because the product family name became a key element of the website (the family name is used in most places rather than the product name), the developer decided that the Product Management section should include the ability to add and edit these names, and the brand names which are part of the Product_Family model.
+Therefore, a template was added listing the product family names, their brand names and providing an edit button.
+An "Add Product Family" button was also included at the top and bottom of the list for ease of use.
+A delete button was not included deliberately as that would delete necessary history for products.
+The navigation options for Product Management were changed to: Add a Product and Product Families.
+They were changed in both the desktop and mobile navigation sections.

 Defensive Design: as mentioned previously, this was a key concept considered in designing the website and to provide security for both users and store owners.